 Whatever traditions we decide to follow or not follow, whether you’re in Germany, the U.S., or any other country for that matter, September means Oktoberfest!
 And that’s one tradition I think we can all agree on.
 It’s time to dance like a chicken with some lederhosen while holding a stein or two of beer and singing our favorite oompah songs at the top of our lungs.

-But what beers should you be drinking for Oktoberfest?
-We’re kind of on our own this year, so you better make them good ones.
-No worries.
-We’ve compiled a list for you to start with.
+So, if you’re not heading to Germany anytime soon, what beers should you be drinking for your Oktoberfest celebrations elsewhere?
+We’ve compiled a list to kickstart your brain.
 Some may be easy to find, others not.
 Some may be traditional, others not.
 We may have had some, others we’ve never even heard of before.
 We simply wanted to make your life easier by picking out some beers to get your celebrations started sooner.

 Oktoberfest Starts with Your Local Brewery